 From the first page to the last of Matthew’s Gospel, the realisation of the Kingdom of Heaven is present.

 1. The Ruler of the Kingdom:

-The OT scriptures taught that the ruler of the coming kingdom would be a direct descendant of King David (see genealogy Matt.
-1) with reference to governing very early on.
-(See Micha 5:2 & Matt.
-2:6).
+The Old Testament scriptures teach that the ruler of the coming kingdom will be a direct descendant of King David (see genealogy Matthew 1), with reference to governing very early on.
+(See Micah 5:2 & Matthew 2:6).
 The main discourses within Matthew are a motion by Christ, laying down laws and governances of how the subjects of this Kingdom shall live.
 This in itself is a rather kingly act.
-The final piece of evidence is the empowerment to rule, delegated to Him by the Father, to exercise his divine rule until the time of consummation.
+The final piece of evidence is the empowerment to rule, delegated to Him by the Father, to exercise His divine rule until the time of consummation.

 2. The Subjects of the Kingdom

 The constituent subjects of this kingdom were surprisingly not exclusive to Jewish heritage.
 Matthew’s recount of Christ’s teaching claims that it is those who acknowledge in their hearts and before men that Jesus is the ruler of this impending kingdom that constitute the subjects of the said Kingdom.
 Both John the Baptist and Jesus proclaim that repentance is the chief identifier by which one is made a subject of the Kingdom of Heaven.
 Alongside this repentance is the requisite of faith, or in the case of Matthew, ‘trust’ and ‘belief’ in Christ’s mission and divine ability to save.
 In addition to this, Matthew stipulates that it not be a Judaism-confined claim to participation in the Kingdom, rather membership is offered to Gentiles alike.